-A medium sized dog of the hound group, the Basset Artesien Normand is intelligent and amiable.
+A medium sized dog, the Basset Artesien Normand is intelligent and amiable.

 This dog breed originated in France, and is one of the 6 recognized French Basset breeds.
 The origins date back to the 1600s, but the modern day version that we recognize first appeared around 1850.
 At first there were 2 versions, one with straight front legs, and one with bowed front legs.

 Are you looking for something for your dog?
 We have a wide selection of bedding, collars, toys and much more at unbeatable prices!
 What will you choose?
 Just Click Here .

 The strain with bowed front legs was called Basset Normand, while the straight-legged variant was named Basset d'Artois.
 They were used as hunting hounds, where their short legs allowed the hunters to keep up on foot.
 They may not be fast, but they have spectacular endurance and stamina.

 This is a soft, docile breed that is quiet and obedient.
 They rarely bark, and so are suitable for apartment living.
 They usually get on well with other pets in the home, although early socialization helps them to accept smaller animals such as rabbits and gerbils.
 As dogs bred to hunt in a pack, they accept other dogs well.

 They make excellent family pets, and do well with children.
 However the children must be taught NOT to sit on the dog's back, because it is relatively long and may be damaged by a weight from above.

 Bred as a hunting dog, they are energetic and playful when outdoors.
 They need a decent walk or 2 every a day to burn off some of that energy.
 After a walk or run outside, they are happy to wander around inside or sleep.

 However they really do better if you have a backyard for them to run around it.
 But be sure that it's well fenced, as a Basset Artesien Normand will dig its way out if there is an interesting smell to be followed!